RizwanSaeedi/List-Fragment-Sample-ListView/README.md

 # List-Fragment-Sample-ListView
-How To Display List In Fragment By ListFragment
+How To Display List In Fragment By ListFragment With ListView Component